Delta Division of Family Practice

 COLLABORATIVE SERVICES COMMITTEE (CSC)

-The Collaborative Services Committee (CSC) provides a forum for members of the Delta Division to meet with representatives from the Fraser Health Authority (FHA), Family Practice Services Committee (FPSC), and Ministry of Health (MoH).
+The Collaborative Services Committee (CSC) provides a forum for members of the Delta Division to meet with representatives from the Fraser Health Authority (FHA), General Practice Services Committee (GPSC), and Ministry of Health (MoH).
 The Intent of the CSC is to ensure strategic alignment, information sharing, and cooperation between partners in the development of innovation models of primary care patient services.
 Through this forum, South Delta was able to open a Rapid Access Clinic, allowing patients timely access to psychiatric consultations.

 GUIDELINES FOR COMMUNICATION